Pentagon-Ma/PERSONAL_PROJECT/readme.md

 Due to confidentiality reasons I cannot reveal the data, therefore, I created this dummy data file `data_file.csv` in the directory `R Analysis`.

-Since the data file has been greatly shrinked in size, some statistical models (especially those linear mixed-effect models) may fail to work.
+Since the data file has been greatly shrunk in size, some statistical models (especially those linear mixed-effect models) may fail to work.
 However, these models are those I directly copied and pasted from my original R script, and they run smoothly without any error or warning.

 ----------------------------------------------------------------------------------------------------------------

 ## Update 2: Final thesis uploaded

 I have my thesis uploaded to this repo and my thesis defense is arranged on Feb.3.
-The comittee has already reviewed the thesis, so I assume they are okay with this huge work.
+The committee has already reviewed the thesis, so I assume they are okay with this huge work.

 ----------------------------------------------------------------------------------------------------------------

-## Update 3: Thesis Finalized
+## Update 3: Thesis finalized

 Thanks again for clicking into this repository.
 I have successfully passed my Thesis Defense and the final thesis is done.
 The file `Ma's Master Thesis.pdf` has been submitted, and I have already applied for my graduation.